8 Smart Ways to Use Your Credit Cards in a Recession

 Check with your credit card issuer for updates to rewards or benefits, which may shift toward essentials like gas or groceries during a recession.
 That way, you can prioritize using credit cards that give you the best rewards.

 During recessions, prioritize immediate financial needs over debt payoff.
 You may need your cash to cover expenses like your rent, mortgage, or another emergency expense that you can’t put on credit.
+In a worst-case scenario, it may be better to pay interest on a credit card than to default on a rent payment and lose access to housing.

-4. Avoid Canceling Your Cards
+5. Avoid Canceling Your Cards

 Avoid canceling your credit cards during a recession.
 Keeping the account open but the balance low (or at zero) could help you in two ways.

-5. Prioritize Cash Back Cards
+6. Prioritize Cash Back Cards

 Shift your attention to cash back cards during a recession.
-Some cash back cards will refund you a percentage of purchases on specific spending categories like gas and groceries; others offer flat percentages on all purchases.
+Some cash back cards will refund you a percentage of purchases on specific spending categories like gas and groceries.
+Others offer flat percentages on all purchases.

-Example cash back cards as of March 2025:
+Example cash back cards as of November 2025:

 | Card Name | Reward Rate | Categories | Annual Fee | Sign-Up Bonus |